Splash Ambassadors

 Partners

-We have collaborated with several local not-for-profit organisations to maximise our impact, including teaming up with youth world ambassador charity, One Young World whose Zambian ambassadors will be involved.
+We collaborated with several local not-for-profit organisations to maximise our impact, including Echo Zambia teaming up with youth world ambassador charity, One Young World whose Zambian ambassadors were involved.

-We are also partnering with Icon Lifesaver, a water purification product company, which will be donating and installing equipment as part of the expedition.
+We also partnered with Icon Lifesaver, a water purification product company, which donated thousands of pounds worth of water purification equipment as part of the expedition.